-The most awaited famous Chaiiwala has recently opened a branch in London, Walthamstow.
-I paid a visit to Chaiiwala yesterday for dinner with my family and already it was filled with people turning up even at night.
-It’s definitely living up to its expectation from Leicester after finally opening their first ever branch in London.
+The most awaited famous Chaiiwala has recently opened a branch in London, Walthamstow and now off Green Street, Forest Gate.
+I paid a visit to Chaiiwala yesterday for late evening with my family and already it was filled with people turning up even at night.
+It’s definitely living up to its expectation from Leicester after finally opening their first ever branches in London.

-Ever since it opened two weeks ago, people have still been excited about it.
+Ever since it opened, people have still been really excited about it, giving them a spot to relax and enjoy some breakfast.
 A small little spacious cafe, but gets filled very quickly with families, friends and couples.

 An ideal place to start your day with a typical desi breakfast or during tea time.
 A menu plenty to pick from containing hot and cold drinks like Karak chai, hot chocolate, falooda, an all-day breakfast and much more to pick from.
 Another ideal part I found was the fact it was not that pricey as the most expensive item on the menu was just under £5.